Fast reaction limits and convergence rate for nonlinear bulk-surface reaction-diffusion systems modeling reversible chemical reactions: Fast reaction limit

-Hence, we have $Z$ is the required functional space. \end{proof} Before proving the main theorem, we present a definition for weak solutions to the limit system \eqref{limit_system}. \begin{dn} We call $w$ a weak solution of problem \eqref{limit_system} if it satisfies the regular condition
+Hence, we have $Z$ is the required functional space. \end{proof} Before proving the main theorem, we present a definition for weak solutions to the limit system \eqref{limit_system}. \begin{dn} We call $w$ a weak solution of problem \eqref{limit_system} if it satisfies the regularity

 and it satisfies the following weak formulation